 - Serious conflicts within a church or ministry leadership team, including cases of moral failure, governance deadlock or long-term discord.
 Outside help is especially helpful when there is no designated outside body (e.g., denominational agency) that can provide objective and trusted guidance.

 - Serious congregational conflict, especially when the leadership team has little training or experience in conflict resolution or has lost its credibility with a significant portion of the congregation.

-- Disputes between members that involve complex legal issues or significant financial or property rights.
+- Disputes that involve complex legal issues or significant financial or property rights.

 - Marital, divorce or childcare conflicts that the leadership team is not trained to address.